 When you wake up, what’s the first beverage you reach for?
 If it’s coffee, I can relate.
 I’ve started thousands of mornings by staggering to the coffee pot to perform the sacred rites.

-I’m not suggesting you abandon caffeine entirely.
-Coffee and caffeine have benefits—including that pleasant buzz of productivity—but they also have potential downsides, mostly relating to caffeinating too late, too early, or too much.
+After all, coffee and caffeine have benefits — including that pleasant buzz of productivity — but they also have potential downsides, mostly relating to caffeinating too late, too early, or too much.
 Consequently, it’s wise to enjoy beverages that help keep you hydrated (rather than caffeinated) early in the morning and later on in the day.

-Today, I’ll cover the pros and cons of morning caffeine, the wisdom of delaying (if not skipping) your first cup of coffee, the importance of morning hydration, and hydration strategies for both AM and PM.
+In this article, I’ll cover the pros and cons of morning caffeine, the wisdom of delaying your first cup of coffee, the importance of morning hydration, some delicious hot beverages you can try, and hydration strategies for both AM and PM.
 Let’s start with how caffeine affects sleep.

 Caffeine, Sleep, and Wakefulness